fornwall/allocation-counter/README.md

 }
 ```

-You can now assert that the function does not allocate memory by running tests with the necessary feature enabled:
+Run the tests with the necessary feature enable:

 ```sh
 cargo test --features count-allocations